jiangwenyuan/nuster/README.md

 curl https://127.0.0.1/imgs/test.jpg?w=180&h=180
 ```

-There will be two cache objects since the default key contains query part.
+There will be two cache objects since the default key contains the query part.

 In order to delete that, you can